 The way the test feels depends on the method used to obtain the culture.

 The test shows which antibiotic drugs should be used to treat an infection.

 Many organisms are resistant to certain antibiotics.
 Sensitivity tests are important in helping find the right antibiotic for you.
 Your provider may start you on one antibiotic, but later change you to another because of the results of sensitivity analysis.

 If the organism shows resistance to the antibiotics used in the test, those antibiotics will not be effective treatment.

 Sensitivity analysis Risks

-The risks depend upon the method used for obtaining the specific culture.
+Risks depend on the method used to obtain the specific culture.